-- Our courses are all rooted in the truths of Scripture. - Our faculty consists of renowned scholars from some of the leading seminaries and universities. - Our education through the scholarship and teaching of these respected professors is made available to you at a tuition cost that is substantially below that of other similar programs. - Our flexible degree programming ensures that you can focus on your area of interest and need.
-We offer a number of scheduling options that allow you to take courses at a pace that is adaptable to your life. - Our mentoring program provides one-on-one discussion with a local mentor in the Diploma in Biblical Studies program and with an experienced seminary professor with an academic doctoral degree in your area of concentration in the Master of Arts in Religion (MAR) degree program. - · Our practical ministry orientation in the Master of Arts in Religion degree program includes a curriculum and thesis-project designed by you (in consultation with your scholar-mentor) for specific application in your area of ministry. - · Our student body is worldwide, allowing you to interact with individuals from around the globe in tailored online study groups. - Our academic programs are transformational, with opportunities for application of your studies to life, relationships, ministry, and personal spiritual growth. - · Our methods utilize the latest technology to provide a media-rich experience that connects to various learning styles. - Our vision is to extend the classroom walls to anyone at any time around the world. - · Our program includes personal interaction with CUGN faculty, with a local mentor, and with an online learning community as we acknowledge the importance of friends, family, and a local church body.
+- Our courses are all rooted in the truths of Scripture. - Our faculty consists of renowned scholars from some of the leading seminaries and universities. - Our education through the scholarship and teaching of these respected professors is made available to you at a tuition cost that is substantially below that of other similar programs. - Our flexible programming ensures that you can focus on your area of interest and need.
+We offer a number of scheduling options that allow you to take courses at a pace that is adaptable to your life. - Our mentoring program provides one-on-one discussion with a local mentor in the Diploma in Biblical Studies program. - Our student body is worldwide, allowing you to interact with individuals from around the globe in tailored online study groups. - Our academic programs are transformational, with opportunities for application of your studies to life, relationships, ministry, and personal spiritual growth. - · Our methods utilize the latest technology to provide a media-rich experience that connects to various learning styles. - Our vision is to extend the classroom walls to anyone at any time around the world. - Our program includes personal interaction with CUGN faculty, with a local mentor, and with an online learning community as we acknowledge the importance of friends, family, and a local church body.
 This approach helps to take the "distance" out of distance learning.